paul-lindquist/paul-lindquist/README.md

 </p>

 <h3 align="left">Fun Fact:</h3>
-I earned a 2nd degree black belt in Tae Kwon Do when I was 9 🥋
+I earned a 2nd degree black belt in Tae Kwon Do when I was 9 years-old 🥋
 </p>

 <h3 align="left">Languages and Tools:</h3>